-18. The household consists of a married couple applying for financial assistance to help pay for a QHP.
+18. The household consists of a married couple applying for financial assistance to help with paying for a QHP.
 They state that their tax filing status is married filing separately.
-They are denied APTC and only approved for QHP as they do not file taxes jointly.]
+Therefore, they are denied APTC and approved for QHP.]

 MS 2910 INCOME SCALES